ilnp/ilnp-public-1/README.md

 2. Extensions to the Linux kernel v4.9 LTS ([here - ilnp-public-1](https://github.com/ilnp/ilnp-public-1)) to implement the ILNP functionality.

 Both are needed.
 Get ilnp-glibc-1 first, compile it, and install it.
 Then build the kernel in ilnp-public-1 using the new version of glibc.

-## This is not supported software

-Alas and woe, I can not offer any support for this software.
-It is the output of ongoing work in PhD projects that I have supervised.
-Please be aware that you use this software at your own risk.

-I continue to seek funding for progressing ILNP in various ways.
-So my intention is to improve and update this sofwtare, but I cannot  give any definite timescales and roadmaps at present.

 ## Thank you